 The Ping G400 is consistently one the best fits for juniors golfers and we highly recommend including it in your list of drivers to test or buy for juniors.

-At only 260 grams the 2015 cg black driver is one of the lightest full-size drivers on the market and the lightest we have tested.
-After recently spending hours with a top junior golfer testing every new driver currently on the market (and some slightly older ones), the surprising find was the Cleveland CG Black.
-This driver has been on the market since 2015 yet in our junior’s testing it performed better for him than the Callaway EPIC, Taylor M1 and M2, Cobra F7, Ping G-series etc. The added bonus is that you can find one for less than 1/3 of the cost of these other drivers and it usually comes fitted with a wonderful light-weight Mitsubishi Bassara shaft (the shaft alone usually cost about as much as the entire club).
-We recently found a 12 degree loft, 45 gram Bassara shaft, CG Black on Amazon for less than $150.
+At only 260 grams the 2015 cg black driver is one of the lightest full-size drivers on the market.
+The Cleveland CG Black performed very well in recent fitting tests with a junior.
+These drivers are priced at less than 1/3 of the cost of these other drivers and they usually comes fitted with a wonderful high launch, light-weight, Mitsubishi Bassara shaft (the shaft alone usually cost about as much as the entire club).
+We recently found a 12 degree loft, 45 gram Bassara shaft, CG Black on Amazon for $150.

-So why did the Cleveland CG Black perform so well for our junior?
-Cleveland designed this club specifically for players with a swing speed of less than approx. 95 mph.
+The reason this driver is suited well to juniors is that Cleveland designed it specifically for players with a swing speed of less than approx. 90 mph.
 The CG Black club head weighs in at just 187 grams, lighter than even the U.S.Kids Tour Series 460cc driver.
 Note that there is also a CG Black Custom driver that has an adjustable loft.
 It is slightly heavier than the standard CG Black and designed for slightly higher swing speeds (approx. 90-105 mph).

 TaylorMade has also recently started selling an entry level junior set of clubs.
-The TaylorMade Phenom 6 and Phenom 8 were introduced by the company in 2016.
+The TaylorMade Junior Phenom clubs were introduced by the company in 2016.
 Both sets include a driver that is suited for beginner junior golfers.
 The approx. age range for these sets is 5-8 years old (6-piece set) and 9-12 years old (8-piece set).
 These are appropriately priced for a partial set of entry level clubs.
 These are fairly similar in concept to the Ping Moxie clubs.
 We have not seen these clubs in use at any regional or national junior tournaments.